 Saturated fat, a critical component of life

 Is it any wonder that the fat that composes our own bone marrow and most of our brain, saturated fat, should also be the fat that we consume?
 Saturated fat has been demonized mainly because most sources are also high in cholesterol.
-Surprise, cholesterol in one of the most important constituent of life, every cells need it, the brain contains large amounts and cholesterol is the precursor to all sex hormones.
+Surprise, cholesterol in one of the most important constituent. of life.
+Every cell needs it, the brain contains large amounts and cholesterol is the precursor to all sex hormones.
 In fact, a high saturated fat intake has been shown to reduce what we call the bad cholesterol, small particle LDL, and to raise what’s called the good cholesterol, HDL.
 LDL and HDL are not cholesterol, they are transport lipoproteins, but the whole lingo is understood upside down.

 Most sources of natural saturated fat like butter, lard and tallow contain high amounts of the fat soluble vitamins A, D, E and K. Those vitamins need the presence of fat to be absorbed and are primordial for the absorption and proper utilization of other vitamins and minerals.